gordicaleksa/pytorch-neural-style-transfer-johnson/README.md

 2. Original paper used `tanh activation` at the output - figure out how you can get it to work using that, you may have to add some scaling.
 There is this magic constant 150 that Johnson originally used to scale tanh.
 I created [this issue](https://github.com/jcjohnson/fast-neural-style/issues/186) as it is un-clear of how it came to be and whether it was just experimentally figured out.
 3. PyTorch VGG16 pretrained model was trained on the 0..1 range ImageNet normalized images.
 Try and work with 0..255 range ImageNet mean-only-normalized images - that will also work!
 It worked [here](https://github.com/gordicaleksa/pytorch-neural-style-transfer/blob/master/utils/utils.py) and if you try and feed such an image into VGG16 (as a classifier) it will give you correct predictions!
 4. [This repo](https://github.com/pytorch/examples/tree/master/fast_neural_style) used 0..255 images (no normalization) as an input to transformer net - play with that.
 You'll have to normalize transformer net output before feeding that to VGG16.

+Some of these may further improve the visual quality that you get from these models!
+If you find something interesting I'd like to hear from you!

 ## Acknowledgements